Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: The Aerocapture Problem

-The dynamic pressure profile, $p_d = \frac{1}{2} \rho V^2$, and ratio of gravitational to aerodynamic accelerations, $a_{\text{ratio}} = \sqrt{(L^2+D^2) / (g_r^2 + g_{\phi}^2)}$, for this trajectory are shown in \cref{fig:dynamic_pressure}.
-High dynamic pressure (and greater aerodynamic acceleration) corresponds to high nonlinearity in the dynamics, and identifying this region is important for the following discussions.
+The dynamic pressure profile, $p_d = \frac{1}{2} \rho V^2$, and ratio of gravitational to aerodynamic accelerations, $a_{\text{ratio}} = \sqrt{(L^2+D^2) / (g_r^2 + g_{\phi}^2)}$, for these trajectories are shown in \cref{fig:dynamic_pressure}.
+The high velocity scenario experiences a greater peak dynamic pressure due to increased deceleration during atmospheric flight.
+As high dynamic pressure and greater aerodynamic acceleration correspond to high nonlinearity in the dynamics, identifying this region is important in the following discussions.